Science and technology in the United States: Science immigration

 American political leaders' enthusiasm for knowledge also helped ensure a warm welcome for scientists from other countries.
 A notable early immigrant was the British chemist Joseph Priestley, who was driven from his homeland because of his dissenting politics.
 Priestley, who migrated to the United States in 1794, was the first of thousands of talented scientists drawn to the United States in search of a free, creative environment.

 Other scientists had come to the United States to take part in the nation's rapid growth.
 Alexander Graham Bell, who arrived from Scotland by way of Canada in 1872, developed and patented the telephone and related inventions.
 Charles Proteus Steinmetz, who came from Germany in 1889, developed new alternating-current electrical systems at General Electric Company, and Vladimir Zworykin, an immigrant who arrived from Russia to the States in 1919, bringing his knowledge of x-rays and cathode ray tubes and later won his first patent on a television system he invented.
-The Serbian Nikola Tesla went to the United States in 1884, and would later adapt the principle of the rotating magnetic field in the development of an alternating current induction motor and polyphase system for the generation, transmission, distribution and use of electrical power.
+Nikola Tesla went to the United States in 1884 from Austria-Hungary, and would later adapt the principle of the rotating magnetic field in the development of an alternating current induction motor and polyphase system for the generation, transmission, distribution and use of electrical power.

 Into the early 1900s, Europe remained the center of science research, notably in England and Germany.
 From the 1920s onwards, the tensions heralding the onset of World War II spurred sporadic but steady scientific emigration, or "brain drain", in Europe.
 Many of these emigrants were Jewish scientists, fearing the repercussions of anti-Semitism, especially in Germany and Italy, and sought sanctuary in the United States.
 One of the first to do so was Albert Einstein in 1933.
 At his urging, and often with his support, a good percentage of Germany's theoretical physics community, previously the best in the world, left for the United States.
 Enrico Fermi, came from Italy in 1938, and led the work that produced the world's first self-sustaining nuclear chain reaction.
 Many other scientists of note moved to the U.S. during this same emigration wave, including Niels Bohr, Victor Weisskopf, Otto Stern, and Eugene Wigner.